-The outcome of all of the above means that a final contribution into the General Fund General Revenue Reserve balance of £498,000 could be made.
-This compares with an estimated contribution to balances of £5,000 when setting the Rate in January 2014 (difference: £493,000).
+The outcome of all of the above means that a final contribution into the General Fund General Revenue Reserve balance of £211,000 could be made.
+This compares with an estimate of £nil when setting the Rate in January 2016.
 The following table provides a list of the major items contributing towards the favourable outturn position.